lytics/pathforajs/docs/docs/types/message.md

-Message type modules are focused on deliverying outbound communication for example: announcing a product launch, new content, top-level alert, etc. These modules provide a as simple text message which can be used in a variety of formats.
+Message type modules are focused on delivering outbound communication for example: announcing a product launch, new content, top-level alert, etc. These modules provide a simple text message which can be used in a variety of formats.

 ``` javascript
 var module = pathfora.Message({